symfony/symfony-docs/cookbook/workflow/new_project_git.rst

         $ git commit -m "Initial commit"

-At this point, you have a fully-functional Symfony2 project that's correctly committed to Git.
+At this point, you have a fully-functional Symfony project that's correctly committed to Git.
 You can immediately begin development, committing the new changes to your Git repository.